1. Home

 The station, crafted by Boston architects Bradlee, Winslow & Wetherell, drew inspiration from medieval French château architecture.

-The station served as a critical hub connecting Portland to major cities such as Boston, Montreal, and beyond.
-Its strategic location in Portland, coupled with its extensive rail network, positioned it as a pivotal player in facilitating not just travel, but the movement of goods, materials, and ideas.
+The facility's strategic location positioned it as a pivotal player in facilitating not just travel, but the movement of goods, materials, and ideas.
 It epitomized the dynamism of industrial advancement during its zenith.

 Union Station was more than just a transportation hub; it became a societal focal point.
 Its corridors echoed with the bustling footsteps of commuters, the station’s grand waiting rooms hosted dignitaries and travelers alike, and its accompanying hotel provided luxury and comfort to many.